Who is the Top Investor In SmileDirectClub Inc. (SDC)?

 SmileDirectClub Inc. (SDC): Who are the competitors?

-The company’s main competitors (and peers) include Align Technology Inc. (ALGN) that is trading 12.16% up over the past 12 months.
-Henry Schein Inc. (HSIC) is -12.19% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Align Technology Inc. (ALGN) that is trading 39.95% up over the past 12 months.
+Henry Schein Inc. (HSIC) is 1.05% up on the 1-year trading charts.